BMK-01/CyberSecurity-Foundation-Labs/01-Computer-Foundations/Virtualisation-Basics.md

 - Lab Machine (VM): A whole virtual computer inside the real one, with its own system.
 - Container: A small, isolated box for one app that shares the same system as the host.
 - Container Images: A pre-packed recipe/template used to create containers.
+- Network Ports: Special numbered entry points that apps use to talk over the network.

 ## Sources